abreufreire/sparkify-postgres/README.md

 ### Project overview
 A fictional startup **Sparkify** in the music streaming industry looks to provide a great service to the community that enjoys its music streaming app.
 Sparkify holds a collection of event data and metadata (logs in JSON format) output from the activity of its users.
-As data engineers we have been asked to perform the necessary data processing and analytics in order to support data teams (scientists and analysts) needs, discovering the insights (i.e. behaviours, interactions) between users and the music.
+As data engineers we have been asked to perform the necessary data wrangling and analytics in order to support data teams (scientists and analysts) needs, discovering the insights (i.e. behaviours, interactions) between users and the music.
 For this job we have adopted Postgres as the database platform, built a data model under the star schema (dimensions and